ait-energy/matsim-drs/README.md

 Main method of the `RunSimpleCarpoolingExample` class takes only the config file as an input in order to run the carpooling extension.

 It automatically
-- adds/registers the two carpooling modes (`carpoolingRider` as main mode)
+- Adds/registers the two carpooling modes (`carpoolingRider` and `carpoolingDriver` as main mode)
-- kickstarts all potential carpooling driver agents, i.e. with an according `carpoolingAffinity` + car + license availability, with a carpooling driver plan.
+- kick-starts all potential carpooling driver agents, i.e. with an according `carpoolingAffinity` + car + license availability, with a carpooling driver plan.

-  This should assure, that at the begin of the simulation many drivers are present and "starvation" of the people choosing rider mode is avoided.
+- This should assure, that at the beginning of the simulation many drivers are present and "starvation" of the people choosing rider mode is avoided.
-  (MATSim guarantees to try out / score all unscored plans of an agent - see `RandomUnscoredPlanSelector` - before a different plan is selected e.g. via `SelectPlanExpBeta`)
+  (MATSim guarantees to try out / score all un-scored plans of an agent - see `RandomUnscoredPlanSelector` - before a different plan is selected e.g. via `SelectPlanExpBeta`).

-**population preparation**
+### Population preparation

-- add attribute `carpoolingAffinity`
+- Attribute `carpoolingAffinity` needs to be added for each agent

-**mode innovation**
+### Mode innovation

 Mode innovation relies on an adapted version of the innovation strategy `SubtourModeChoice` named `SubtourModeChoiceForCarpooling`.
-`SubtourModeChoiceForCarpooling` will by default add the carpooling driver and rider mode to the mix and can also be configured via the relevant paramters in the `carpooling` config group.
+`SubtourModeChoiceForCarpooling` will by default add the carpooling driver and rider mode to the mix and can also be configured via the relevant parameters in the `carpooling` config group.

 ## Output